Connect with others who understand.

 Pneumonectomy

 After a pneumonectomy, you will only have one functional lung.
 Most people can live well with just one lung, but your activity level may be affected for a few months after surgery.
-If you previously smoked and have chronic bronchitis or emphysema, you may experience some shortness of breath with some activities.
+If you previously smoked and have chronic bronchitis or emphysema, you may experience some shortness of breath with some normal activities.

 Sleeve Resection